Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

 \section{Experiments}

-\paragraph{Experiment details} For estimating the probability density function (PDF) of \dcs{} (HCS) in both the training data and generated images, Gaussian kernel density estimation is employed.
-We extract 10,000 samples from generated and real images to obtain PDFs of attribute strengths, which is then used to compute \oneabbr{} and \twoabbr{}.
+\paragraph{Experiment details} For estimating the probability density function (PDF) of \dcs{} (HCS) in both the training data and generated images, we use Gaussian Kernel Density Estimation (KDE).
+In this process, we extract 10,000 samples from generated and real images to obtain PDFs of attribute strengths.
+These PDFs are then used to compute \oneabbr{} and \twoabbr{}.
 In every experiment, we use a set of $\textit{N}_{\mathcal{A}}=20$ attributes.
-In the case of FFHQ, USER attributes from CelebA ground truth were used.
+In the case of the toy experiments on FFHQ, we use attributes from CelebA ground truth label (\tref{tab:attr_list}) for the convenience of interpretation.